baltzell/clas12-NERSC/nick/README.md

 `sqlite:///$PATH_TO_SQLITE`

-That's 3 slashes before the path, so a total of 4 total for an absolute path.
+That's 3 slashes before the path, resulting in 4 consecutive slashes for an absolute path.

 ## Config File